How much does a loft conversion cost in 2025?

 Already a member?
 Log in

 Table notes: Prices include VAT.
-Data copyright BCIS 2024, reproduced with permission.
-Data is correct as of November 2024.
+Data copyright BCIS 2025, reproduced with permission.

 Loft conversion cost breakdown

-There are a number of factors which will impact the amount you have to spend on each element of your loft conversion - for example, if you need to use an architect.
+Several factors will impact the amount you need to spend on each element of your loft conversion, for example, the location of your property and whether you need to use an architect.
+But regardless of your total spend, your budget should roughly break down as follows:

 - Planning and permissions: up to 5%